pluginkollektiv/statify/readme.txt

 ## Upgrade Notice ##

+### 1.8.2 ###
+This is a maintenance release with minor changes in the dashboard widget.
+Compatible with WordPress 5.7.

 ### 1.8.1 ###
 This is a bugfix release improving AMP compatibility and excluding native sitemaps as of WordPress 5.5.
 It is recommended for all users.